SilexLab/Silex/docs/coding-style.md

 ## HTML / TPL

 Indent with tabs and keep everything lower case!
-Multiple-word identifiers are separated by hyphens (classes, ids).
+For classes and IDs, multiple-word identifiers are separated by hyphens.
+Template variable names are separated by underscores.

 #### Example